Everest double glazing company review

 We asked Everest's customers to tell us how satisfied they are with the brand and whether they would recommend it.
 We then use this data to calculate an overall customer score.

+We also asked them to rate, on a seven-point scale from very poor to excellent, a number of aspects of the process.
+We analyse the responses to produce our star ratings.
 You can use these ratings to help you understand which elements the companies in our survey succeed on, and where they fall down.

 - - which includes tips from double glazing customers and experts on how to side-step sales tactics and find a great company